Mpox Epidemic: WHO Warns of Significant Spreading Risk Worldwide

 Symptoms lasting 2 to 4 weeks

-The first symptoms appear after an incubation of 12 days on average.
+The first symptoms appear following an incubation of 12 days on average.
 It is initially a febrile syndrome lasting 1 to 4 days.
 Then comes the eruptive phase with skin eruptions lasting 2 to 4 weeks – small spots evolving into pustules and crusts.

 The Pasteur Institute specifies that the epidemic which has hit Europe since 2022 is characterized by skin rashes localized on the genital and peri-annal areas.
 Complications such as skin superinfections, septicemia, encephalitis or corneal damage can in rare cases lead to death.